 As you move on to the East you travel through Olhão, Tavira, Monte Gordo and then finally to Vila Real de Santo António.

-Trains are not particularly new, but they are comfortable and reasonably price and a great thing to do in the rain in the Algarve.
+The trains are not particularly new, but they are comfortable and reasonably priced and so are a great thing to do in the rain in the Algarve.

 10. Arts and crafts in the Algarve

 A great thing to do in the rain in the Algarve is to explore your artistic side and if you really don’t have one at all, then you can always go and see the skills of others instead!